How did Russian invasion affect tech startups with Ukrainian and Russian employees?

 The Russian invasion of Ukraine is in its third week.
 Since the war broke out, millions of refugees have fled to neighboring countries and other countries in Europe and the United States.
 Since we’re now living in a global world, we’re more dependent on one another than before the internet.

 The ripple effect of the war is already spreading around the world.
-The impact of the world is even more felt in technology companies.
+The impact of the war is even more felt in technology companies.
 The question is how is the ongoing war affecting companies with Ukrainian and Russian employees?

 In this piece, we want to share a story about how war has affected one EU tech startup.
 Bordio is an EU tech startup that enables users to create tasks and events at the team level or the project level.
 Below, Bordio founder Jacob Udodov shares the company’s story about how their company’s life has changed.